-- 8.43 The prices of some items of clothing for example, Garments for women are collected monthly because they change frequently.
-All other items of clothing are priced quarterly.
-Prices observed during clearance sales are ignored unless the product concerned is available in sufficient quantities for all prospective customers on the day. - 8.44 In particular, much of women's seasonal clothing depends on fashion, which changes significantly from season to season.
-The individual specifications have been defined to enable price collectors to identify the correct type of garment each period and any quality variations of the new season's stock are assessed as part of the monthly price analysis.
-The price statisticians endeavour to quantify any changes to the utility of the garment and adjust as necessary.
+8.46 The prices of most items of clothing - for example, most of the Garments for women and Garments for men collections - are collected monthly due to short product life cycles.
+The remaining items of clothing are priced quarterly.
+Prices observed during clearance sales are ignored unless the product concerned is available in sufficient quantities for all prospective customers on the day.

+8.47 In particular, much of women's seasonal clothing depends on fashion, which changes significantly from season to season.
+The individual specifications have been defined to enable field officers to identify the correct type of garment each period.
+Any quality variations of the new season's stock are assessed as part of the monthly price analysis.
+Price statisticians endeavour to quantify any changes to the utility of the garment and adjust as necessary.
 New seasonal garments from the same outlet that match the product specification (e.g. women's T-shirt, generic brand, 100% cotton), but contain fashion changes are treated as directly comparable to the previous product as the overall utility of the garment is unchanged.